pancanin/cpplox/README.md

 ## Bugs

 - When the process is terminated with Ctrl + C, the program crashes.
 When adding Windows.h to handle the Ctrl+C, the project goes wild.
+- It would be good to warn users if they input a floating point number which overflows the supported precision in our language.
+For this, we have to introduce a BigDecimal type of object.
+- Statement visitor does not get loaded - maybe it is a problem with cmake.

 ## Lessons learned